rija1/druponrinpoche/wp-content/plugins/media-cleaner/readme.txt

 1. Media -> Media Cleaner

 == Changelog ==

+= 6.2.5 (2021/10/19) =
+* Fix: Avoid JS issues with a certain version of React used by WP.
+* Fix: Avoid some notices and warnings.
+* Add: Support fort wysizyg ACF field.

+= 6.2.4 (2021/09/23) =
+* Add: Option to consider Attached Images as In Use.
+* Update: Sanitized output for admin.
+* Update: Admin 3.6.

+= 6.2.2 (2021/09/16) =
+* Add: Option to consider Attached Images as In Use.
+* Update: Sanitized output for admin.

 = 6.2.1 (2021/09/11) =
 * Fix: Images Only now includes PNG, GIF, ICO and BMP on top of the JPGs.